 You will sit exams in your second year.

 You could apply to study a range of subjects at degree-level including physics, engineering, computing and maths.

-Five GCSEs at grade 9-4, including English, and grade 6 or above in maths.
+Five GCSEs at grade 4 and above, including maths and English, grade 6 in Maths.

 Take a look at a day in the life of our A-level student Rosie!

 Jobholders in this unit group apply theoretical principles and practical techniques to assess risk and formulate probabilistic outcomes in order to inform economic and business policy, and to analyse and interpret data used to assist in the formulation of financial, business and economic policies in order to maximise growth or improve business performance.

 Naomi Race, A Level - Psychology, sociology and English